 - People who play contact sports

-The following make you especially at risk for contracting MRSA:
+The following especially increase your changes of contracting MRSA:

-- Current or recent stay in a hospital.
+- A current or recent stay in a hospital.

-- Use of invasive devices such as catheters or feeding tubes.
+- The use of invasive devices such as catheters or feeding tubes.

 Community-acquired MRSA is MRSA that is not necessarily associated with a hospital stay.
 Here are some risk factors that make you vulnerable:

 - Youth.
 Children do not have fully-developed immune systems.

 - Old age.
 With age, our immune systems begin to decline, making us more subject to illnesses.

 - Contact sports.
 Skin-to skin-contact, abrasions, and cuts are three ways bacteria can spread.